Skip to main content

 5. Structure for the Execution of Duties

 • The Company sets out mid-term management plans and fiscal year plans for the Group, which are shared by each company of the Group.
 Each company of the Group sets out its own mid-term management plans and fiscal year plans that are consistent with plans made on a Group basis, so as to ensure the Group-wide cohesiveness.
 In addition, the Group promotes enhancement in its IT governance, which is at the base, to develop and promote various measures that contribute to business operation with high reliability, convenience and efficiency for Group companies.
+Furthermore, we have established a Group Chief Data Officer (CDaO) position effective April 1, 2025.
+As the leader responsible for the Group's data strategy, the Group CDaO will focus on building, promoting, and embedding robust data utilization and governance frameworks.

 6. Audit System by the Audit Committee